openstack/openstack-manuals/doc/doc-contrib-guide/source/doc-bugs.rst

 Documentation bugs for project-specific repositories are tracked in the appropriate project's bug tracking area on Launchpad.

+OpenStack projects may also use
+`StoryBoard <https://storyboard.openstack.org/>`_ to track cross-project tasks involving documentation.
+For more information, see :ref:`doc_stories`.

+Finally, OpenStack developers can use a DocImpact flag to help identify bugs that require documentation updates in the openstack-manuals repository.

 .. toctree::
    :maxdepth: 2